apache/yunikorn-site/docs/api/scheduler.md

 are returned in units of bytes while resources of type `vcore` are returned in units of millicores (thousands of a core).
 All other resource types have no specific unit assigned.

+Additionally, it should be note that in the JSON response bodies, some fields may be omitted if their values are empty.
+Specifically, if a field is not present in the response, it can be assumed that the value is empty/null.

 Under the `allocations` field in the response content for the app/node-related calls in the following spec, `placeholderUsed` refers to whether or not the allocation is a replacement for a placeholder.
 If true, `requestTime` is the creation time of its placeholder allocation, otherwise it's that of the allocation's ask. `allocationTime` is the creation time of the allocation, and `allocationDelay` is simply the difference between `allocationTime` and `requestTime`.

 ## Partitions